 Closed rhinoplasty is less invasive.
 For this method, the plastic surgeon will make small incisions within the nostrils and will then make internal changes through these incisions.
 When the incisions heal after surgery, any leftover marks will be well-hidden within the nostrils.

 Either closed or open rhinoplasty may be available for use by your plastic surgeon depending on the exact nature of the corrections being made, along with your preferences and those of your surgeon.
+This topic will be discussed during your initial consultation.

 The rhinoplasty procedure begins with the application of either local or general anesthesia.
 This decision, like many associated with plastic surgery, is made before the procedure during a discussion between the patient and the plastic surgeon.